SEBASTIAN – The Planning & Zoning Commission is expected to receive the site plan for the Spirit of Sebastian within two weeks.

-Spirit of Sebastian could bring 500 to 700 homes on a 182-acre property that was recently annexed into the City of Sebastian.
+Spirit of Sebastian will sit on 182-acres that was recently annexed into the City of Sebastian.

 The number of homes being constructed would be during a 10-year period.